 Their two daughters, Elizabeth and her little sister Acabie, enjoyed a happy childhood playing with neighborhood friends, climbing trees in their backyard, and going to church regularly with their parents who loved them, taught them skills for life, and most importantly taught them the truth from the bible.

-But in 1914, WWI began and life changed forever.
+But in 1914, World War I began and life changed forever.
 Turkish soldiers began coming through the village demanding food and housing, forcing the Armenian men to join their ranks.
 Elizabeth’s mother and father toiled to meet the demands, comforted their neighbors and friends, and prayed constantly for the grace to endure.

 When Elizabeth was eleven, her father was arrested, beaten, and left for dead.
 Tomboy that she was, she followed the soldiers until she found her father, lying on the floor in a building the Turks were using as a prison.
 On her knees with her face to his, she listened as he said his last words to her, “Never give up Christ no matter how much you must suffer.”
 Then he prayed with her for her to be strong.

 Months later after fleeing their village to what they hoped was a safer place, it was her mother’s turn to face death.
 Any Armenians married to Turks, belonging to Turks as servants, or those who would renounce Christ would be spared.
-It was another time of racial cleansing not unlike the genocide in Rwanda in 1994, and others in the twentieth century.
+It was another time of racial cleansing, one of the worst genocides in the 20th century.

 Elizabeth’s mother said to her young daughters, “I cannot give up Christ.
 I know that He will watch over you both.”
 They sang together, “What a Friend We Have in Jesus, all our sins and griefs to bear.”
 The next day she was led away with thousands of other Christian Armenians to exile and death.